YuryChebiryak/jaffle-shop-data-contract/readme.md

 ## Prerequisites

 - Python 3.9+ installed
-- Access to your data warehouse (e.g., Trino cluster)
+- Access to your data postgres

 ## Setup